 For the Adventure Series, can I complete several objectives in one hike?

 We are not big on telling people what they can and can't do, but we can tell you the Adventure Series was designed to have each of the objectives done separately.
 We encourage you to take your time through the 52 Hike Challenge, embracing each activity on it's own to really get the benefits they have to offer.

-Is there a new 2017 Challenge?
-Is the Challenge going on next year?
+Is there a new Challenge every year?

 Can I count previous hikes?
 I just found out about the challenge and have been hiking quite a bit already.